TEFAF 2018, The Next Generation

 As of March 8th, there is only one destination for anyone who is anyone in the global art world: Maastricht.
 Each year TEFAF maintains its position as the undisputed market leader in the world of art and antiques.
 In a fast-changing and increasingly globalised art market, TEFAF 2018 derives its power from its progressive vision.

 The dusty image that sometimes surrounds the art and antiques is hard to find at TEFAF.
 Ground-breaking vetting systems are used to guarantees the highest quality.
 A new generation of dealers is reinvigorating the market.
 Upcoming galleries get the opportunity to take the stage while TEFAF tactically adapts to new markets and collecting trends.
 A leading fair for museums and collectors purchasing artworks and also for younger generations developing passion and taste.
-This all takes place in an extravagant decor by Ten Kate flowers and Decoration.
+This all takes place in an extravagant decor powered by Ten Kate flowers and Decoration.
 It’s no wonder that the Al-Thani's gladly paying a visit.

 TEFAF Vetting 2018